-PAVmed Inc Employee Stock Purchase Plan ("ESPP")
+PAVmed Inc. Employee Stock Purchase Plan ("ESPP")

 The PAVmed Inc. Employee Stock Purchase Plan ("ESPP") provides eligible employees the opportunity to purchase shares of PAVmed Inc. common stock through payroll deductions during six month periods, wherein the purchase price per share of common stock is the lower of 85% of the quoted closing price per share of PAVmed Inc. common stock at the beginning or end of each six month share purchase period.
 The PAVmed Inc. ESPP share purchase dates are March 31 and September 30.
-On the March 31, 2020 ESPP purchase date, 154 shares of PAVmed Inc. common stock were issued for proceeds of approximately \$0.1 million.
+On the March 31, 2020 ESPP purchase date, 154,266 shares of PAVmed Inc. common stock were issued for proceeds of approximately \$125; and on the September 30, 2020 ESPP purchase date, 152,289 shares of PAVmed Inc. common stock were issued for proceeds of approximately \$231.

-Subsequent to June 30, 2020, at the Company's annual meeting of stockholders on July 24, 2020, the Company's stockholders approved an increase to the share reservation of the PAVmed Inc ESPP of an additional 500 shares of common stock of the Company, from 250 shares to 750 shares.
+At the Company's annual meeting of stockholders on July 24, 2020, the Company's stockholders approved an increase to the share reservation of the PAV med Inc. ESPP of an additional 500,000 shares of common stock of the Company, from 250,000 shares to 750,000 shares.